albanpuech/risky-biscuits-project/README.md

 The overall rating as well as the subratings (Aroma, Appearance, Taster, Palate) are assigned on a scale from 0 to 5, with 0 being the lowest and 5 the highest.
 Only the overall rating is obligatory when submitting a review.

 What about the climate ?
 While many climate classification exist, we'll be using the popular Köppen climate classification.
 Let's look at the climates in the US.

-map of US climate, possibly interactive ? whith

-10 different climates are present in the US :
+There are 10 different climates in the US.
+These are:

 | Climate | Seasonal precipitation                 | Temperature             |
 |--------------------------------------|----------------------|------------------|